eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.ecosystem.md

 - A <dfn>Credential Issuer</dfn> issues [=Verifiable Credentials=] used by [=participant agents=] to allow access to assets and verify usage control.

+## Interrelation to the Dataspace Protocol

+The Dataspace Protocol (DSP) [[dsp-base]] is designed as a layered protocol, which is independent of the identity and trust systems used.
+The Decentralized Claims Protocol fills this gap by providing such an orthogonal overlay for identity and trust in a decentralized manner.

 ## Systems

 ### Dataspace Governance Authority Systems